The best substitutes for Quinoa Flakes are Rolled Oats, Cooked Barley, Buckwheat, Cooked Couscous, and Millet Flakes.

 It can also be added to smoothies or used in baking.

-It can be substituted for quinoa flakes, providing an even more distinctive flavor profile.
+It can be substituted for quinoa flakes, providing an even more distinctive flavor - see barley flour substitutes for baking for related swaps.

 All you have to do is adjust the cooking time according to the instructions of your recipe until the grains reach the perfect al dente state.

-And there you have it: a delicious and versatile dish that’s sure to please any palate.
+And there you have it: a delicious and flexible dish that's sure to please any palate.

 3 - Buckwheat